|

 ARIC:

-Variant of Eric,
+Variant spelling of English Eric,

 meaning "ever-ruler."

-the name of a spirit in Shakespeare's play "The
+and the name of a spirit in Shakespeare's play "The

 Tempest."